Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/__Server Admin, Webhosting/__Server Admin - Processes/SSH, OpenSSH/OpenSSH SSH Keys - Primer and Fundamental.md

 TLDR:
-- Authentication with keys involves 2 things: generating a key pair (eg ssh-keygen), and thenÂ _sending the public key to the party to which you want to authenticate_.
+- Authentication with keys involves 2 things: generating a key pair (eg ssh-keygen), and then _sending the public key to the party to which you want to authenticate_.
 Did you provide git server with the public key of the user or root or both?
 - The private key stays with your computer that requires authentication

 I. Concepts